What is an antegrade pyelogram?

 a day or so once you are home.

 You may have pain when you urinate.
-Take a pain reliever for soreness as recommended
+Take a pain reliever for soreness as advised by

 or certain other pain medicines may raise the risk of bleeding.

 Call your healthcare provider right away if any of these happen:

 Redness, swelling, or bleeding or other drainage from the insertion site

 You have more blood in your urine

 Your healthcare provider may give you other instructions, depending on your situation.

 Before you agree to the test or the procedure make sure you know: